 Timeline of Buying a Beef Share from Gregory Family Farms

 Fall Season and Spring Season.
-We have two "seasons" of beef shares - a spring season, in which those calves who were born in the fall 18 months prior are processed in March and April of each year, and a fall season, in which those calves who were born in the spring 18 months prior are processed as shares in August, September, and October of each year.
+We have two "seasons" of beef shares - a spring season, in which those calves who were born in the spring 24 months prior are processed in April and May of each year, and a fall season, in which those calves who were born in the fall 24 months prior are processed as shares in August, September and October of each year.

 Step One: Verbal Reservations.
 If you are interested in a share as a new customer, send us an email or give us a call and we'll add you to our list.
-For each season, we first send out an invitation email to our returning customers several weeks early and provide them with the opportunity to reserve the share of their size.
+For each season, we first send out an invitation email to our returning customers several weeks early and provide them with the opportunity to reserve the share of their size, with a firm deadline to return their contract and deposit.
 About three weeks later, we send out an invitation email to everyone on our interest list to reserve a share.
 In the event that we still have any beef shares unspoken for at that time, we'll post publicly about the remaining share availability on social media.
 For Fall Shares, we usually invite reservations in May and June; for Spring Shares, we usually invite reservations in December.
 These reservations are non-binding and you can change your mind prior to the contract and deposit, but they ensure a "spot at the table" and help us in planning for the upcoming season.